shrikar007/shrikar007/README.md

 I'm a Software Engineer and working with Perennial System.
 I have 2+ years of expricence working independently in building products across multiple domains in Golang and 6 months of experience working as a DevOps engineer where have worked for Product Teams to operate smoothly under Agile and adopt the DevOps culture.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+I love to explore new technologies and leverage them to solve real-world problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/shrikar007/shrikar007/master/gifs/golangcoder.gif" />